brh55/pokedex-discord-bot/readme.md

 ### .env
 This is a file for storing secure info like API keys

+## bot.js
+This is the base code initializing the bot by giving it to the Discord Api key and telling it where the skills files are

 ### package.json
 This is a file that contains info about your project, like what [node modules it should install](https://glitch.com/help/how-do-i-add-an-npm-module-package-to-my-project/)